 Between McCloud Dam and Ladybug Creek -- Public access.
-The stretch of this water between Ah-Di-Na and Ladybug Creek is more-or-less accessible directly from the road.
-The water just below the dam is reached from Ash Camp, which is at the end of a short (now undrivable) spur road that leads south from the dam's east end, or from a long set of stairs descending from the spur road a little down from the dam.
-The long stretch of water below Ash Camp and above Ah-Di-Na is a little more difficult to get to, but really not that hard.
+The stretch of this water between Ah-Di-Na and Ladybug Creek is accessible directly from the road.
+The water below the dam is reached from Ash Camp, which is at the end of a spur road that leads south from the dam's east end.
+The water between is a little more difficult to get to, but really not that hard.
 The Pacific Crest Trail crosses a bridge at Ash Camp and contours the hillside on the right bank of the river, and after about 3mi crosses the Ah-Di-Na road about 0.5mi above the campground.
 The trail is often pretty high above the river, but there are a few places where it is closer, and from those fishers' trails lead down.
 One way or another, almost all the water can be fished.
 Interestingly, because the road from Ah-Di-Na to Ash Camp is so tortuous and roundabout, a brisk walk (no fishing) along the PCT doesn't take a whole lot longer than the drive.

 Between Ladybug Creek and the lower sign on the McCloud River Preserve -- Limited public access, catch and release only.
 From the end of the road past Ad-Di-Na a short trail leads to the preserve headquarters.
 Angling tags may be obtained at the information board.
 There are 10 total, half reserved in advance, and the rest first come.
 Any unused reserved tags become generally available at 10 AM.
 A good trail follows the right bank of the river about 2.5 mi to the lower open-water sign.
 Below the sign, and above the upper boundary of the McCloud River Club (a few miles downstream), the McCloud is closed to fishing.
-If you walk to the Conservancy and find no pass available, try fishing the long stretch of excellent water above, adjacent to the trail in.